wolffles/game-iverse/README.md

 ### Using the browser's native module support
-the easiest implementation at the moment is to make a client side game importing the classes directly from the package folder. in your html add this script : ` <script type="module" src="./example.js"></script>`
+The easiest implementation at the moment is to make a client side game importing the classes directly from the package folder.
+In your html add this script: ` <script type="module" src="./example.js"></script>`

 #### BrickBreak
 ```javascript